Amstramgram75/swipeObserver/readme.md

 ```
 /**
 * @param {String} events : list of events to removed separated by a space
-* if events is empty, all listener are removed
+* if events is empty, all dispatchers are removed
 */
 const swipeObserver = new SwipeObserver(el, 'swipe-left swiping-left swipe-right swiping-right')
 //Remove swiping listeners